 - Runs on one evening per week and two Saturdays per term

-Following the Foundation Degree, students can progress to the BA (Hons) Early Childhood Degree.
+At the end of year 2, you will proceed to the BA (Hons) Early Childhood Degree.
 This degree offers optional modules in the third year, which allows you to choose a named award in your study choices:

 - BA Early Childhood